 Wildlands Network is a lean organization with a bold mission—and a passionate team of staff, consultants, and volunteers striving to rewild North America.
-We are currently hiring for two positions: Operations Coordinator and NOSSA Coordinator.
+We are currently hiring for two positions: GIS Specialist and California Project Manager

 Wildlands Network’s policy is to provide equal employment opportunity (EEO) to all persons regardless of race, sex, age, color, national origin, citizenship status, religion, physical or mental disability, religion, creed, sexual orientation, gender identity and/or expression, genetic information, marital status, veteran status, or any other characteristic protected by federal, state or local law.

 Wildlands Network is a growing non-profit organization that is committed to reconnecting, restoring and rewilding North America so that life in all its diversity can thrive.
 We have staff in the United States and Mexico working with NGO partners, landowners, elected officials and government agencies to protect, maintain and restore wildlife habitat and movement corridors.
 Wildlands Network is committed to recruiting, training and retaining talented, diverse and creative staff who are passionate about fulfilling our mission.

 We were one of the first groups to tackle the challenge of mapping out habitat connectivity priorities for large landscapes, beginning with our Wildlands Network Designs in the 1990s and early 2000s.
 Since that time we have maintained our mission and our leadership focused on reconnecting nature across North America.
 We recently completed the first iteration of our most ambitious mapping product to date, a visionary GIS-based depiction of the entire Eastern Wildway, a network of connected lands stretching from Florida to Quebec.
 We anticipate continuing to map out the rest of the continent at this robust scale, while also attending to finer-resolution GIS projects in various regions.